-Pension which is indexed to a wage index
+Pension that is indexed to a wage index

-If a pension is indexed to the rate of change in a wage index, the valuation interest rate would be 1% less per annum than the rate determined for CPI indexing under paragraphs 4330.12 and 4330.13
+If a pension is indexed to the rate of change in a wage index, the valuation interest rate would be 1% less per annum than the rate determined for CPI indexing under paragraphs 4330.12 and 4330.13.

-Pension which is ad hoc indexed
+Pension that is indexed ad hoc

-For a pension in a plan which has a policy or a history of ad hoc indexing, the actuary shall determine a valuation interest rate based on an assumed rate of indexing determined in accordance with paragraph 4330.18.
+For a pension in a plan that has a policy or a history of indexing on an ad hoc basis, the actuary would determine a valuation interest rate based on an assumed rate of indexing determined in accordance with paragraph 4330.18.

-Other Adjustments
+Other adjustments